 Click the preview and Safari opens an appropriate webpage with more information.
-Many other Safari Suggestions sport these interactive previews, some of which might include clickable buttons or links to do context-specific cations like sending an email, getting directions, making phone calls, playing song previews and more.
+Many other Safari Suggestions sport these interactive previews, some of which might include clickable buttons or links to do context-specific actions like sending an email, getting directions, making phone calls, playing song previews, and more.

 If Safari Suggestions are enabled on your device, the following non-identifiable data will get sent to Apple when you run a search query in the Smart Search field:

 - Your device’s location, precise or approximated